 When: March 28, 2021 - Palm Sunday - Special Celebration

 What: First Communion is a renewing and refreshing milestone in the life of a Christian.
 It is a central part of our worship and faith life.
 Through Communion we are strengthened for service by God’s abiding love, receive God’s forgiveness and share in the abundance of living in a family of faith.
 Students receive their first communion during Maundy Thursday Service.

-Blessing: Parents will give a blessing to their children at the First Communion Dinner on Palm Sunday.
+Blessing: Parents will give a blessing to their children at the First Communion celebration on Palm Sunday.

-Celebration: Parents and youth will attend a First Communion Dinner on Palm Sunday prior to their first Communion.
+Celebration: Parents and youth will attend a First Communion celebration on Palm Sunday prior to their first Communion.

 Who: 9th Grade Youth who have completed Confirmation Class